SC-ECE/ML-PROJECT/README.md

   # Rules and Regulations of contribution in ML-Project Repository

 - Folder Name = Project Name.
-- Upload the .ipynb file in a folder with a readme file.
+- Upload the .ipynb file in a folder and You have to make a readme file and attach the ticket in your contributed folder

 # Rewards :